What is tracheoesophageal fistula?

 About one-half of children who had esophageal atresia repaired will have problems with GERD, or gastrointestinal reflux disease.
 GERD causes acid to move up into the esophagus from the stomach.
 When acid moves from the stomach into the esophagus, it causes a burning or painful feeling known as heartburn.
 GERD can usually be treated with medications prescribed by a doctor.

-If your baby has TE fistula or esophageal atresia, he or she will need surgery to fix the problem.
+If your baby has TE fistula or esophageal atresia, they will need surgery to fix the problem.
 The type of surgery depends on the following: